Laid (Australian TV series)

 Laid is an Australian television comedy series that first aired on 9 February 2011 on ABC1.
 The 12-episode comedy series was written by Marieke Hardy and Kirsty Fisher, and produced by Liz Watts.
 Laid was renewed for a second series, which aired from 2 May to 6 June 2012.

-Overview
+Premise

 Roo McVie is a market researcher who faces an unenviable situation when her former lovers start dying in strange and unexpected circumstances.
 With EJ, her best friend and flatmate, Roo embarks on a quest to find a pattern and stop the trail of deaths.